sattpat/alexa-cookbook/tools/LocalDebugger/python/README.md

             "type": "python",
             "request": "launch",
             "name": "Launch Program",
-            "program": "${workspaceRoot}/local-debugger.js",
+            // Specify path to the downloaded local adapter(for python) file "program": "${workspaceRoot}/local_debugger.py",
             "args": [
-                "--portNumber", "3001",
-                "--skillEntryFile", "Path/To/index.js",
+                // port number on your local host where the alexa requests will be routed to "--portNumber", (Example)"3001",
+                // name of your python main skill file "--skillEntryFile", (Example)"./py/hello_world.py",
+                // name of your lambda handler
-                "--lambdaHandler", "handler"
+                "--lambdaHandler", (Example)"handler"
             ],
         }
     ]
 }

 ```

-Be sure to update the `--skillEntryFile` option above to your AWS Lambda handler file.
+Be sure to update the `--skillEntryFile` and `--lambdaHandler` option above to your AWS Lambda handler file.
+If `--portNumber` isn't specfied, a free port will be chosen.
+The port number will be displayed in the console log when the debugger is started.

 To start debugging your skill, from the menu, select `Debug > Start Debugging`.